How to Adapt your Small Business to Social Distancing

 For local businesses in Oklahoma City, banding together resulted in an entirely new business, City Box.
 Through the City box website, customers can buy themed boxes such as “Treat Yo’ Self” or “Date Night Inside” filled with products from various local vendors.
-They are doing extremely well, with over . boxes sold in April, the founders plan to continue the business venture long-term.
+They are doing extremely well, and the founders plan to continue the business venture long-term.

 Keeping Things Going for Service-Oriented Businesses

 For home service providers, social distancing measures pose new and unusual challenges: for many, it’s simply not possible to do their jobs without being inside their customers’ homes.
 If you enter other people’s homes, these extra safety measures provide customers with a greater sense of comfort.

 - Wear shoe covers and gloves inside your customer’s home

 - Wash your hands with soap and water before and after every visit

 - Check your temperature to be sure you don’t have a high temperature before setting off to a customer home

 - Take cashless payments